Holy Man's Rebellion: French colonization in the Bolaven Plateau

 Location of the Bolaven Plateau in French Indochina.

-The Bolaven Plateau, then located in the south of the Laos protectorate, is characterized by "red earths" from basalt escaping from volcanic faults.
-These regions are synonymous with fertility and wealth and there are even rumors of gold deposits.
+The Bolaven Plateau, then located in the south of the Laos protectorate, was characterized by "red earths" from basalt escaping from volcanic faults.
+These regions were synonymous with fertility and wealth and there were even rumors of gold deposits.

-It is populated by Lao Theung tribes, who speak Austroasiatic languages.
-Since the fall of the Lan Xang kingdom, they have maintained a strong hostility towards the Thai inhabitants of the plains and have suffered their contempt.
+It was populated by Lao Theung tribes, who spoke Austroasiatic languages.
+Since the fall of the Lan Xang kingdom, they had maintained a strong hostility towards the Thai inhabitants of the plains and had suffered their contempt.
 Associated with "savages", they have the reputation of living half-naked and believing in superstitions, sorcerers and thevada (healers).

 The arrival of the French in Laos was badly received by the mountain populations.
 Indeed, the colonial authorities placed chiefs in the region to collect taxes and impose forced labor.
 The forced labor allowed the progress of what the French called "major works."
 The Bolovens Plateau, for example, was connected to Cochinchina by making the Mekong navigable.
 Trade was thus to be facilitated.
 The main goal of these forced labor was to create a road network that would pass through the entire territory of French Indochina.

 The traditional exploitation of Lao Theung was reproduced by the colonial authorities.
 The mandarins (high-ranking officials) organized the corvées and did not respect the rhythm of life of the Lao Theung based on rice cultivation.
 The rice fields were abandoned during the harvest months due to lack of means.
 The practice of corvées was therefore dramatic for the Lao Theung community who had to suffer famine.

 In addition to forced labor, the French irritated the mountain populations by placing district and provincial governors without taking into account ethnic groups and the disputes that might have pre-existed between the peoples of the plains (from whom most of the indigenous administrators were drawn) and those of the mountains, traditionally opposed.
 The mountain peoples found themselves once again under the authority of the populations from the plains, which caused incomprehension and revived old quarrels.

 The French contempt for these populations made any attempts at reconciliation between the two sides difficult.
 The exploitation of the Lao Theung in the context of corvées and the burden of taxes also made the French colonizers very unpopular.
 The people living in these regions, known under the common name of Alak, reacted to the behavior of the French by uniting against the French colonizers.
 Their knowledge of the environment was an advantage against the colonizers who did not know the terrain.